-For the reduced load case (FC=0.555) there is some underprediction of the wake near the shroud and some underprediction outside of the wake on the PS-side region with θ = 2 - 15 degrees.
+For the reduced load case (FC = 0.555), there is some underprediction of the wake near the shroud and some underprediction outside of the wake on the pressure side (PS) region with $\theta = 2-15$ deg.
 The relative change of the wakes with the flow coefficient can clearly be evaluated.
-The flow becomes more diffusive in the hub region for increased flow coefficient, and this translates to the enlargement of the wake width, as discussed above.
+The flow becomes more diffusive in the hub region for increased flow coefficient and this translates to the enlargement of the wake width, as discussed above.

-Figure 14 presents comparisons of circumferentially averaged downstream total pressure coefficient for the same cases as in Figure 12.
-It can be noticed, that the averaged CFD profiles are generally in good agreement with experiments.
-However, in the regions with intensive secondary flows close to the end-walls, the CFD predictions show some differences from the experiments.
-In the shroud region, at 70 - 100% span, some differences can be observed for all nine cases.
+Figure 14 presents comparisons of circumferentially averaged downstream total pressure coefficient for the same cases as in Fig. 12.
+It can be noticed that the averaged CFD profiles are generally in good agreement with experiments.
+However, in the regions with intensive secondary flows close to the end walls, the CFD predictions show some differences from the experiments.
+In the shroud region, at 70-100% span, some differences can be observed for all nine cases.
 This is the region where the polygonal shroud and circular-polygonal transition regions are located.
-For the regular and thick vanes at flow coefficient 0.555, CFD under-predicts the losses near the shroud at 85-95 % span and over-predicts in close proximity to the shroud.
-The explanation for this can be seen in the total pressure contours, (Fig. 12), where CFD results over-predict the secondary flow structures.
-The differences are larger for the bump vane case at FC=0.555 and overall over-prediction can be observed.
+For the regular and thick vanes at flow coefficient 0.555, CFD overpredicts the losses near the shroud at 85-95% span and underpredicts in close proximity to the shroud.
+The explanation for this can be seen in the total pressure contours (Fig. 12), where CFD results overpredict the secondary flow structures.
+The differences are larger for the bump vane case at FC = 0.555 and overall overprediction can be observed.
 In the hub region, there is also a typical overprediction of the variations related to the secondary flow structures for all nine cases.
-For all three vane geometries, the shape of the total-pressure profiles is very similar and the difference between the CFD and experiments in the strong secondary flow regions near the hub and shroud are relatively small at the on-design flow coefficient, FC=0.622.
-The total pressure profiles in the region away from the end-walls show the smallest difference between measurements and CFD predictions.
+For all three vane geometries, the shape of the total-pressure profiles is very similar and the difference between the CFD and experiments in the strong secondary flow regions near the hub and shroud is relatively small at the ondesign flow coefficient, FC = 0.622.
+The total pressure profiles in the region away from the end walls show the smallest difference between measurements and CFD predictions.